 A student admitted to the joint degree program may complete both the J.D. degree and the LL.M. program in seven semesters.
 The fall semester curriculum of the Graduate Program in Taxation will satisfy requirements for both degrees.
 The spring semester curriculum will complete the LL.M. in Tax.

-The seven-semester joint degree option is available to students from the University of Miami School of Law who have earned a minimum G.P.A. of 2.800 and at from other law schools who have earned a minimum G.P.A. of 3.000 and at least a "B" in Federal Income Tax.
+The seven-semester joint degree option is available to students from the University of Miami School of Law who have earned a minimum G.P.A. of 2.800 and at least a "B" in Federal Income Tax and to students from other law schools who have earned a minimum G.P.A. of 3.000 and at least a "B" in Federal Income Tax.
 Students from other schools will earn their J.D. from their home schools and their LL.M. in Tax from the University of Miami School of Law.
 Students seeking admission to the seven-semester joint degree program should apply during the spring semester of their second semester of law school.
 Program details and application instructions may be found here.